Fury defeats Wilder to retain the WBC Heavyweight Championship.

 On Saturday, Tyson Fury defended his WBC heavyweight title with a dramatic 11th-round knockout of Deontay Wilder, capping off a trilogy match that was a boxing classic.

-Both fighters were knocked down many times in a clash full of incredible twists and turns as the two adversaries battled blows in front of 15,820 fans at the T-Mobile Arena in Las Vegas.
+Both combatants were knocked down many times in a thrilling match full of implausible twists and turns in front of 15,820 fans at the T-Mobile Arena in Las Vegas.

-After flooring Wilder in the third round, Fury appeared to have taken the upper hand, only for the 35-year-old from Alabama to counter with two knockdowns of Fury in the fourth round, leaving the English champion clinging to life.
+After flooring Wilder in the third round, Fury appeared to have taken the upper hand, only for the 35-year-old from Alabama to reply with two knockdowns that had the English champion clinging to the ropes in the fourth round.

 But it was the bigger, heavier Fury who finished the stronger, hitting the cleaner and more dangerous blows, and the champion put Wilder down again in the 10th round with a right hook.